zuluchaka/tradingplan/README.md

 ## 3. TRADE MANAGEMENT

-Upon +10 pips in profit => Move STOP LOSS to breakeven and repeat it every 20 pips
+Upon +10 pips in profit =>
+- Move STOP LOSS to breakeven and repeat it every 20 pips
+- Enter another trade with bigger lot size (To increase PROFIT)

+Upon STOP LOSS =>
+- Close trade (To reduce LOSSES)

 ### STOP LOSS
 Place a stop to cover your bases in case my predictions about where the price will go is completely wrong.